 While Black Friday diehards continue to fight over television sets and parking spots, droves of other shoppers prefer the comfort and safety of their couch.
-Indeed, this year was the biggest year ever for Cyber Monday, with sales growing 20.6 percent over 2012.
+Indeed, last year was the biggest year ever for Cyber Monday, with sales growing 16.8 percent over 2016.

-This massive influx of website traffic is a significant boon for retailers, and also rewards those retailers with the best-run IT departments.
-Now that Cyber Monday has officially overtaken Black Friday as the biggest shopping day of the year, the ability to quickly identify and fix website glitches makes all the difference when it comes to holiday retail supremacy.
+This massive influx of website traffic is a significant boon for retailers, and also rewards those retailers who've invested in efficient, productive IT departments.
+Considering Cyber Monday is now by far the biggest shopping day of the year, the ability to quickly identify and fix website glitches makes all the difference when it comes to holiday retail supremacy.

-Performance Monitoring Tools Behaving BadlyEarly on the morning of December 2, 2013—Cyber Monday—one ExtraHop customer, a major home goods retailer, started seeing slowdowns on its website.
+Performance Monitoring Tools Behaving BadlyEarly on the morning of one Cyber Monday past, a major home goods retailer and ExtraHop customer started seeing slowdowns on its website.
 The time required to process web requests was averaging 20-30 seconds.
 For web pages with multiple requests, this resulted in loading delays of several minutes.
-Because the retailer not only had ExtraHop installed in its datacenters, but was also subscribed to the ExtraHop Atlas remote analysis service, ExtraHop support engineers were able to dive immediately into the problem.
+Thanks to wire data from ExtraHop, however, the retailer spotted this issue in real time and ExtraHop support engineers were able to immediately dive into the problem.